zsparal/api-documentation/source/guides/giftcards.rst

 Tips
 ----
-As the Mollie Checkout is almost certainly used when processing gift cards, be sure to set up an attractive wallpaper and your logo for the checkout.
+In most common integrations the Mollie Checkout is used when processing gift cards, so be sure to configure an attractive wallpaper and logo for the checkout.